 - Ask them if it was fully charged.
-At the end of the day return the bike to the shop to charge it fully
+Return the bike to the shop to charge it fully at the end of the day.

-- Do not try to go above 35 KM/h, the bike will start shaking
+- Do not go above 35 KM/h, the bike will start shaking

 - Take plenty of water and dry foods with you, you will get thirsty